RajneeshSingh007/College-Management-Android-App/README.md

 # College-Management-Android-App

 # Introduction :
-<p>This project is designed and created for my college (SLRTCE College Of Engineering) friend by me.
-It is compelete college management android app.
+<p>This project is compelete college management android app.</p>
-It helps Teacher to update syllabus,upload notices, take attendance easily from teacher section.
-Also, updated syllabus data and uploaded files could view by student from student section.Other section is for upload notices,other documents. </p>

 # Features :
 - Beautiful LoginScreen.
 - Multiple Login System (Student, Teacher and Other)
-- In teacher Section, Teacher can save syllabus update,take attendance and upload notices, other files.
+- In Teacher Section, Teacher will be able to save syllabus update,take attendance and upload notices.
 - In Student Section, Student will be able to see updated files and syllabus update.
-- In Other Section, Other can upload notices, other doc files.
+- In Other Section, Other will be able to upload notices, other doc files.

 # GuideLines :